partigabor/aromatica-old/content/items/fennel.md

 bibFile = "static/files/bibliography.json"
 +++

->The dried fruits of a perennial herb
+>The dried fruits of a perennial herb.

 <center>